 2109.
-Are non-federal funds being properly allocated to account for the difference of offering all meals to students at no cost?
-NO Comm ents: 2110.
-What procedures are used to apply the established ISPs to the current School Year's claims for reimbursement?
-(Documentation supporting establishment of ISP and corresponding claiming percentages will be verified during completion of the On-site Review Assessment Tool) If applicable, were adjustments made to the ISP and corresponding claiming percentages being utilized in the current SY?
-If yes, describe the procedure used for the adjustment.
-Comm ents:
+Are non-federal funds being properly allocated to account for the YES NO difference of offering all meals to students at no cost?
+Comm ents: What procedures are used to apply the established ISPs to the current S School Voor's claims 2110. for reimbursement?
+(Documentation supporting establishment of ISP a claiming percentages will be verified during completion of the On-site F • If applicable, were adjustments made to the ISP and corresponding claim ming percen tages being utilized in the current SY?
+If yes, describe the procedure used for • Comm ents: